| |

 Adding ham to a slow cooker.

 Molasses not only provides a touch of sweetness but also adds nutrients.
 One tablespoon of molasses supplies 13% of the RDA of manganese, 12% of magnesium, 11% of copper, 6% of each Vitamin B6, selenium, and potassium, as well as 5% of the RDA of iron.
-This recipe uses half a cup which is equal to 8 tablespoons.
+This recipe calls for half a cup, which is 8 tablespoons.

 Adding molasses to Crock Pot.